-These are the settings that I use on my Nikon D5 for shooting most all sport action.
-Nikon has made it really nice to allow photographers to save these settings so they do not have to remember each and every little setting they like to use for a style of shooting.
+These are the settings that I use on my Nikon D5 for shooting almost all sports action.
+Nikon has made it pleasant to allow photographers to save these settings, so they do not have to remember every little setting they like to use for a shooting style.

-If you go to Menu and under the camera, the icon picks the first item, “Shooting menu bank.”
+If you go to the menu under the camera, the icon picks the first item, “Shooting menu bank.”
 I have chosen B, which is my sports menu.

 If you toggle into the “Shooting menu bank,” you can rename those settings.
 Once you choose one of these settings, everything you do to change the menu will be saved in that menu bank.
 I recommend trying all my settings and then tweaking them to your preferences.

 When shooting sports, it is prevalent for the lighting conditions to change instantly.
-While the football player runs toward you, they may go from shade into direct sunlight.
+For example, while the football player runs toward you, they may go from shade into direct sunlight.
 For this reason, I let the camera do some of my thinking.

 Go to the camera icon and look for “ISO sensitivity settings.”
 Select this, and you will then see this menu:

 I turn on the “Auto ISO sensitivity control.”
 Then I set the minimum shutter speed to 1/4000.
-You could pick something else.
+Of course, you could pick something else.
 I used to shoot at 1/2000.
 The ISO setting is what you see in the smaller window below the menu.
 I set this to ISO 100 and the “Maximum sensitivity” to ISO 102400.

 Next, select the Pencil on the menu and go into the Custom settings bank.